Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 WPFront Scroll Top

-This is another excellent anchor to scroll WordPress plugin with 200,000+ active installations.
+This is another excellent anchor to the WordPress scroll plugin with 200,000+ active installations.
 It offers a range of customization, such as display buttons for when a user scrolls down a page or animation for back-to-top buttons.

 WP Front Scroll Top is a simple-to-use plugin that allows you to create text, images, and Font Awesome buttons.
 Furthermore, with this plugin, you can link to an element within the page or link to different pages using URLs.